bivtsjenko/airports-demo/README.md

 [schiphol-demo.azurewebsites.net](http://schiphol-demo.azurewebsites.net/stages/)

-UI can be slow.
+Refresh in case the stages page is empty.
+Also UI can be slow.
 So have a bit patience with it.

  # Resulting Top10 Airports